Posting on Pearls and Irritations (updated November 2019)

 It does not matter about persons like me who have our limitations.
 I only hope that the generosity, kindliness and friendliness shown to me by thousands of my colleagues in the Labor movement will continue to be given to the movement and add zest to its work.

 Chifley was the 16th Prime Minister of Australia, in office from 1945 to 1949.
 (A brief c.v. in italics should be included in all your articles.
 If you have a website yourself you may wish to reference it with a hyperlink from your name.)

 [category politics] (Use a category for your article from the list on right side of website)[status draft] (John will make final decision to publish from drafts posted to the website.)[end]
 (Nothing below this line will appear on your article when posted)

 When posting by email, italics and bold formatting work well, but colours and other font changes do not.
-If you wish to use hyperlinks embed them in in relevant text, and please check that your hyperlinks are live.
+If you wish to use hyperlinks embed them in relevant text, and check that your hyperlinks are live.
 Avoid hyperlinks for pay-walled pages.
 Hyperlinks to previous P & I articles will be added by an editor.